Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npm/modules/engine/views/handlebars.md

 - `contextConfiguration` : context configuration for render chain (defaults to 'module')
 - `name` : name of the temporary node, if needed (defaults to 'temp-node')
 - `path` : path of the temporary node, if needed (defaults to '/')
+- `boundComponentRelativePath` : Relative path of the component which is bound to the component which is rendered.
+If this property is set, the bound component will be retrieved by its path and will be added to the j:bindedComponent property of the current node

 **Example**